Q3 Patterns: Introduction

 A Cool Fact to Know

 Do you know who Alan Turing is?
 He and Gordon Welchman along with others helped crack Hitler's Enigma Code in World War II.
 It is believed that it helped shorten the war by a couple of years.
 He and the rest of the team looked at patterns to solve the Code.
-Play this short video as a class to learn how they cracked the code.
+Play the video below to learn how they cracked the code.

 Discussion Question: What did you find interesting in the video?
 Be prepared to share your thoughts.